pktiuk/vscode_ros_config/README.md

 ## About
-This repository contains basic settings and recommendations for setting up workspace to make work with ROS easy.
+This repository contains basic settings, instructions and recommendations for setting up workspace to make work with ROS easy.

 ## Setup Workspace to work with vscode